dbd-challenge/dbdc3/docs/submission_format.md

 ## Description of each field

-* dialogue-id ： dialogue-ID.
-This ID should match that of the input dialogue file.
+* dialogue-id ： This ID should match that of the input dialogue file.
-* turns ： This field contains all the dialogue breakdown detection results for the utterances.
+* turns ： This field contains all the dialogue breakdown detection results for all turns.
 * turn-index ： This field denotes the index of a turn and should match that of the input dialogue file.
 * labels ： This field contains the dialogue breakdown detection results for a turn.
 * breakdown ： This can be one of O or T or X, corresponding to not a breakdown, possible breakdown, and breakdown.